ManticoreGamesInc/platform-documentation/docs/scripting/ide_tools.md

 # IDE Tools

 There are a bunch of ways you can improve the experience of scripting in Core.
+If you are happy with the inbuilt editor, feel free to skip this section (it is only intended for power users).

 ## External editors